 Aivars Vilipsōns, graphic artist and sculptor

 For me Café Osiris is every day!
 I admire this café for its longevity.
-In its 20 years of existence nothing much has changed.
+In its many years of existence nothing much has changed.
 The interior is just as it was when I started to go there.
 We know a lot of cafés with “extra” interior that managed to survive only for half a year.

 At the bar counter, sitting on my chair [Vilipsōns’ favourite place at the farthest corner of the bar counter is marked with a metal tablet with his name on it] I have created many graphic and sculpture work sketches.
 Ninety-three percent of the illustrations of my book “Sumpurņa suneti” were drawn at the café’s bar counter.
 As you can see, Café Osiris has a significant meaning in my life, and I hope that it continues like that until crematory time comes.
 I mean – mine crematory time!